louisliss/climate-lending-project/analysis4.md

 1. Shave down the HMDA data to just Boston tracts; existing data includes several North Shore cities and towns.
 2. Create a CSV with all banks originating mortgages in Boston, with columns for Total Amount originated in the city, and then Amounts Originated for each risk level.
+3. Create a CSV with a row for each tract and columns for top 10 lenders by total debt

 ## Step 1